Tax Management India. Com

 X X X X Extracts X X X X

-..... t all reasonable time for purposes of check and inspection.
+..... at all reasonable time for purposes of check and inspection.
 Ex.
 P. 9 contains a specific clause in that regard.
 5. These features led the Insurance Court to arrive at the following findings of fact.
 From the several circumstances mentioned above it is clear that these canteens are meant primarily for the convenience and comfort of those visiting the cinema theatres though in a few cases the persons in charge of canteens seem to be allowing the general public also to have access to the canteens taking advantage of the fact that the canteens can be reached directly from the abutting road.
 But this circumstance does not by itself indicate that these canteens are thrown open to the general public as other hotels, restaurants or eating houses.
 6. In regard to cycle stands, the Insurance Court held : Hence it may safely be concluded that these cycle stands are meant exclusively for the convenience of persons visiting the theatres.
-7. The Insurance Court found that the owners of theatres were principal employers with reference to the persons employed by contractors in the canteens and the cycle stands attached to the theatres and rejected the applications filed by the .....
+7. The Insurance Court found that the owners of theatres were principal employers with reference to the persons employed by contractors in the canteens and the cycle stands attached to the theatres and rejected the applications filed by the owners of theatres .....

 X X X X Extracts X X X X